 - Isolation Supersets – Recommended for beginners as a ‘finisher’, isolation exercises are commonly used by many to target single muscles like your triceps, such as rope pull-downs followed by barbell skull crushers.

-- Staggered Supersets – This is arguably the best method for targeting your entire body within one workout, as completely different areas of your body are targeted within one set.
+- Staggered Supersets – This is arguably the best method for targeting your entire body within one workout, as entirely different areas of your body are targeted within one set.
 For example, overhead barbell presses followed by dumbbell walking lunges.

 - Post-Exhaustion Supersets – The reverse of the previous example, post-exhaustion focuses on truly taxing the muscle by beginning with a compound exercise, with an isolation immediately following.
-A tried and tested example of this is the classic barbell squat followed by excruciating walking dumbbell lunges!
+A tried and tested example is the classic barbell squat followed by excruciating walking dumbbell lunges!

 So, whilst they do not necessarily build more muscle than conventional workouts, they are the ideal time-saving option.
 On top of that, they’re a terrific way to increase the cardio intensity of any standard weight lifting routine.
 That’s even more exercise in less time!